nextauthjs/next-auth/www/docs/getting-started/typescript.md

 title: TypeScript
 ---

-NextAuth.js comes with its own types, so you can safely use it in your TypeScript projects.
+NextAuth.js comes with its own type definitions, so you can safely use it in your TypeScript projects.
 Even if you don't use TypeScript, IDEs like VSCode will pick this up, to provide you with a better developer experience.
-While you are typing, you will get suggestions of what certain objects are, and sometimes also links to documentation, and examples.
+While you are typing, you will get suggestions about how certain objects/functions look like, and sometimes also links to documentation, examples and other useful resources.

-:::note
+:::warning
  The types at [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) under the name of `@types/next-auth` are now deprecated, and not maintained anymore.
 :::

 ***
-## Module Augmentaion
+## Module Augmentation

 `next-auth` comes with certain types/interfaces, that are shared across submodules.
 Good examples are `Session` and `JWT`.
 Ideally, you should only need to create these types at a single place, and TS should pick them up in every location where they are referenced.
-Luckily, this is exactly what Module Agumentation can do for us.
+Luckily, this is exactly what Module Augmentation can do for us.
 Define your shared interfaces in a single location, and get type-safety across your application, when you use `next-auth` (or one of its submodules).

+### Main module
-1. Let's look at `Session`:
+Let's look at `Session`:

 ```ts title="pages/api/[...nextauth].ts"
 import NextAuth from "next-auth"